6. Camera Hardware¶

 6.4.1.
 The Still Port¶

 Whenever the still port is used to capture images, it (briefly) forces the camera’s mode to one of the two supported still modes (see Sensor Modes), meaning that images are captured using the full area of the sensor.
-It also uses a strong noise reduction algorithm on captured images so that they appear higher quality. ..
-They “appear” to be higher quality, or they “are” higher quality?
-This almost makes it seem like the images appear to be a higher quality than they actually are.
+It also uses a strong noise reduction algorithm on captured images so that they appear higher quality.

 The still port is used by the various